Part Cavity

 Reorient the mold's opening direction with respect to the part.

-1. On the Molding Part icon, click Mold Opening Direction.
+On the Molding Part icon, click Mold Opening

-The Demolding window appears, along with a gray arrow indicating the direction of the mold opening.
-The mold will open along the Y-axis.
+The Demolding window appears, along with a gray frame indicating the plane and direction of the mold opening.
+The mold will open along the Z-axis by default.
 Surfaces likely to bind with the mold, making demolding difficult, are highlighted in red:

 Note: The Demolding angle field defaults to 4 degrees, though for most applications, a tolerance of 2 degrees or less is sufficient.